slyyy81/assignment/README.md

   * For the purpose of testing you can make auth keys reusable so that they do not expire each time they are used
   * I like to use 3 different auth keys; one for Ansible, one for Terraform, and one for Portainer/Docker, but you could use a single one if it is reusable

-# 1. Deploy Tailscale SSH to an existing server using Ansible==
+# 1. Deploy Tailscale SSH to an existing server using Ansible

 We will leverage Ansible with a specific role to deploy Tailscale SSH to an existing server.